Add electronic signatures to PDFs in Windows

-This guide covers how to add an electronic signature (eSignature) to a document, both using the PSPDFKit user interface and programmatically.
+This guide explains how to add an electronic signature (eSignature) to a PDF document on Windows using Nutrient UWP SDK, both through the built-in user interface (UI) and programmatically.

 var annotation = new Ink